With 1920 postmark, mail is delivered to Michigan home 100 years late

 After seeing Keech’s post, Robby Peters, who lives in Grand Rapids, Mich., and works at the public library there, began digging for answers.

 “I do some genealogy research as a hobby,” said Peters, 33.
-“I started helping my own family and I kind of caught the bug after that.”
+“I started helping my own family, and I kind of caught the bug after that.”

-While sifting through a 1920 census, Peters discovered a Roy McQueen, who once lived at the same address where Keech now lives with her husband and two children.
+While sifting through a 1920 census, Peters discovered a Roy McQueen who once lived at the same address where Keech now lives with her husband and two children.

-He found that McQueen, who was originally from Canada and moved to the U.S. in 1887, was married to a Nora Murdock.
+He found that McQueen, who was originally from Canada and moved to the United States in 1887, was married to a Nora Murdock.
 At the time the letter was sent, he was working as the manager of a produce company.

-The likely author of the postcard is Florence “Flossie” Burgess, the daughter of Nora Murdock’s sister, Peters learned.
+The probable author of the postcard is Florence “Flossie” Burgess, the daughter of Nora Murdock’s sister, Peters learned.

 “I found census records, death records and marriage records,” he explained.
 “The postcard contained a couple of names and it had a destination, so I had an idea of where to start searching.”